 I know you might think Google is too big of a target to learn any lessons from it.
 However, the reason I’m picking Google is that the company (besides its first 2-3 years of operations) was incredibly profitable.
 Many startups stress and get hyped on the concept of growth.
 However, it exists a universe of startups that instead managed to build a sustainable business model.

-TAC stands for traffic acquisition cost, and that is a crucial component to balance Google business model sustainability.
+TAC stands for traffic acquisition costs, and that is a crucial component to balance Google’s business model sustainability.

 More precisely the TAC rate tells us the percentage of how Google spends money to acquire traffic, which gets monetized on its search results pages.
 For instance, in 2017 Google recorded a TAC rate on Network Members of 71.9% while the Google Properties TAX Rate was 11.6%.